-Arrival & Departure This trip will begin and end in Xining.
-We will arrange a pick-up and drop-off service at Xining Airport, as well as provide necessary details if you are arriving a day or two earlier by train or plane.
+Arrival & Departure

+This trip will begin in Xining and end in Lanzhou.
+We will arrange a pick-up at Xining airport a and drop-off service at Lanzhou airport, as well as provide necessary details if you are arriving a day or two earlier by train or plane.